aSipz/SoftUni/07_ReactJS/04. Project/blog/README.md

 This is an application for managing a free access blog.
 The app allows visitors to browse posts and authors.

-A visitor can register, which allows him to comment and like posts and send and receive messages.
+A visitor can register, which allows him to comment and like posts, send and receive messages.
 A registered user can edit or delete his comments or dislike already liked post.
-All users can edit their info in the profile.
+All users can edit their profile info.

 Authors can create, edit or delete their posts at any time.
-An author has access to a list of all registered users and can change their status between regular users or authors.
+An author has access to a list of all registered users and can change any user status between regular user or author.
 Also can send messages to any registered user.

 ![Home screen for visitor](https://github.com/aSipz/SoftUni/blob/main/07_ReactJS/04.%20Project/screenshots/01_home_guest.png)